tc39/notes/meetings/2018-05/may-24.md

 YK: I'm confused about some of the points being made by people.
 Where are the multi-build concerns coming from?

-MS: For websites that have a different set of bits for different browsers, now you have a binary AST, that's 4.
+MLS: For websites that have a different set of bits for different browsers, now you have a binary AST, that's 4.
 You also have to support the older browsers that don't support the feature.

 YK: So I have 6 builds, if Chrome adds a binary AST, we'd just replace the build for Chrome with that one (dropping support for old Chromes).

-MS: What do you do with a Chrome version that doesn't support binary AST?
+MLS: What do you do with a Chrome version that doesn't support binary AST?

 YK: If I want to support new syntax, I would choose what is supported by

-MS: Normally you do this with polyfilling, but that doesn't work for syntax.
+MLS: Normally you do this with polyfilling, but that doesn't work for syntax.

 YK: I work at a tiny company—7 engineers.
 We use Ember.
 We would _also_ find it trivial to adopt this feature.
 We would add this feature to our build pipeline, so all Ember users would get this feature.
 We'd definitely allow you to ask for a binary AST.
 There's a question that it would be hard to build an binary AST, but frankly this is the same step conceptually as using a minifier.
 People go to extraordinary lengths that take more time and produce less benefit.
 For people that only target evergreen, as soon as they all support Binary AST people will only target Binary AST.
 Same as transpiling to old JS.